RNASE1

 Ribonuclease pancreatic is an enzyme that in humans is encoded by the RNASE1 gene.

 Function

-This gene encodes a member of the pancreatic-type of secretory ribonucleases, a subset of the ribonuclease A super-family.
+According to the US National Library of Medicine, "This gene encodes a member of the pancreatic-type of secretory ribonucleases, a subset of the ribonuclease A super-family.
 The encoded endonuclease cleaves internal phosphodiester RNA bonds on the 3'-side of pyrimidine bases.
 It prefers poly(C) as a substrate and hydrolyses 2',3'-cyclic nucleotides, with a pH optimum near 8.0.
-The encoded protein is monomeric and more commonly acts to degrade ss-RNA over ds-RNA.
+The encoded protein is monomeric and more commonly acts to degrade ds-RNA over ss-RNA."
 Alternative splicing occurs at this locus and four transcript variants encoding the same protein have been identified.